yahoo/panoptes-stream/docs/consul.md

     }
 }
 ```
-The key and a measurement name related to sensor will assigne to the sensor's output like: "output": "influxdb1::ifcounters" or "output": "influxdb1::bgp"
+The key and a measurement name related to sensor will assign to the sensor's output like: "output": "influxdb1::ifcounters" or "output": "influxdb1::bgp"
 Influxdb output syntax: KEY::MEASUREMENT

 You can see all available databases config keys at [configuration reference](config_reference.md#database).